boostercloud/booster/docs/README.md

 The are many other options for your serverless backend built with Booster Framework:

+- Build more complex authorization schemas for commands and read models based on user roles
+- Use GraphQL subscriptions to get updates in real-time
+- Make events trigger other events
+- Deploy static content
+- and much more...

 - Authorize commands and read models based on different roles
 - Use GraphQL subscriptions
 - Make events to trigger other events